-Understanding permissions in Artifactory is not so hard.
-You can usually find your way to granting the correct permissions to a user to get things going.
-However, knowing the best way to do that is not as easy.
+Understanding permissions in Artifactory is not that hard; You can usually find your way to granting the correct permissions to a user to get things going.
+Knowing the best way to do that is not as easy.
 This guide is intended to help you find the best way to manage permissions with as little administrative impact as possible.

 Before we begin, there are some key points to make that are often misunderstood by our users: